mathildouk/Genie-Logiciel/README.md

 For the syntax, you can read the **mml_language.md** files.

-Formula haven't been implemented.
-Our application chooses the last column for the predictive variable.
+Formula was not implemented.
+Therefore our application considers that the last column is the predictive variable.

 ![Editor](Screencast/editor.png)